apple/swift-distributed-actors/README.md

 Swift:

-- Swift 5.1+
+- Swift 5.2+ (including 5.3-dev)
-  - if you need Swift 5.0 support, let us know

 Operating Systems:

 - Linux systems (Ubuntu and friends)
 - macOS
-- should work but not verified: iOS, iPadOS (get in touch if you need it)
+- should work, but not actively focusing on: iOS, iPadOS (get in touch if you need it)